Alfredo6666/.github/profile/README.md

 ----

-Microsoft projects adopt the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+JarvisOpenAI projects adopt the [JarvisOpenAI Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).